-We have seen industry conditions improve during 2015 and 2016.
-Our emphasis for 2017 will be on execution, including a focus on cost discipline and efficient project performance, labor force development, and investing in growth, particularly in service and small projects.
-Based on our recent acquisition, we expect that our 2017 revenues will be above levels we experienced in 2016.
-Additionally, in light of economic conditions for our industry, we expect that profitability in 2017 will continue to be strong and at levels similar to what we experienced in 2016.
+Industry conditions improved during the three-year period from 2015 to 2017 and we currently expect that activity will continue at these improved levels during 2018.
+Our emphasis for 2018 is on cost discipline and efficient project performance, labor force development, and investing in growth, particularly in service and small projects.
+Based on our backlog and in light of economic conditions, we currently expect improvement in our revenue and net earnings in 2018.